aduffy70/LabNotes/_posts/2016/2016-11-14-GSTA3-bisulfite-sequencing-test-run.md

     * Bisulfite convert more EW1 and retry the Reef C reactions.
   * Only the 55C reaction worked on Reef D. Apparently that is the optimal temperature... it just doesn't give great results.
     * Purify and see if there is sufficient product for sequencing.

+PCR0247:
+  * Rerunning the EW1 Reef C reactions I dropped from PCR0246 at a range of annealing temperatures.

+PCR0247 results:

+PCR0248:
+  * Trying to optimize annealing temp for Reef B using redesigned primers.
+  * The other reefs worked best at annealing temp close to the IDT Tm.
+IDT Tm for this primer pair is 51.4C so straddling this value.

+PCR0248 results:

 # 5) Analyze, purify, and quantify bisulfite PCR products